 Miranda also complained to Grandma Mattie.
 While pushing back and forth in the wooden rocker, and looking with compassion at the image of naivety on the straight back cushioned chair, the grandmother unfolded a story Miranda never expected to hear.

 “I believe I know why Lulu is so frightened about you talking to boys.
-Apart from the fact that she loves you, something inside is nagging her and nagging you is how she dealing with it.”
+Apart from the fact that she loves you, something inside is nagging her and she handle it by pestering you."

 “What are you saying, Grandma Mattie?”